Hussein-Mahfouz/Bicycle-Network-Optimization/README.md

     ## [109] "Redditch"             "Worcester"            "Swansea"
     ## [112] "Cardiff"              "Newport"

-This is done in line 17, for example:
+This is done in line 17.
+For example:

 ``` r
 chosen_city <- "Manchester"